 We started Freestyle in 2009 because we saw an opportunity to provide hands-on guidance and real-world operational experience to Internet founders with bold and disruptive ideas.
 Since we’ve been around the block (not to be confused with over-the-hill), we wanted to demystify venture capital and create a more transparent, aligned relationship between entrepreneur and investor.

 We’re the ones who aren’t afraid to take risks.
 The ones who tell it like it is.
-The ones who can help negotiate multimillion dollar deals and grab a beer or medical marijuana with you to celebrate.
+The ones who can help negotiate multimillion dollar deals and grab a beer with you to celebrate.
 Our cash is green but it’s not just about the money.
 It’s about providing real mentoring to help you succeed and the kind of relationship where neither of us send calls from the other straight to VM.
 (We take your ideas seriously, and ourselves, not so much.)

 We invest in twelve companies each year, so you get the time and attention you deserve, vs. another empty suit at your board meeting.
 We are most at home as your funding lead because we will work harder than most and have faith in our ability to deliver whatever you need to win.

 We have $126m under management across three funds and 65 companies.
 We started investing $60m out of our current fund, Freestyle III, in April, 2015 and expect to raise fund IV in 2017.

 How it all began